ravis-nrel/ravis/server/README.md

 http://localhost:3000/api/v1/sites?dataset=eclipse

 #### Inputs
-- `dataset` - identifies the name of the dataset to return sites for.
+- `dataset` - Identifies the name of the dataset to return sites for.
 This supports an installation that serves data from more than one dataset, each with a potentially unique set of sites

 #### Output Format
 Includes all of the standard fields as documented at [Endpoints](#endpoints), where the `result` property is an array of objects defining regions and nested sites including the following properties.
 - `id` = Unique ID for the region
-- `capacity_mw` = the total power generation for this region in MW
+- `capacity_mw` = The total power generation for this region in MW
-- `load_capacity_mw` = the total load capacity for this region in MW
+- `load_capacity_mw` = The total load capacity for this region in MW
 - `name` = A user friendly display name for this region
 - `centroid` = The longitude and latitude at the center of this region expressed as a float array `[lon, lat]`
 - `defaultExtent` = The default extent of this region for use in the map view component expressed as an array of lower left, upper right corners `[[lon, lat], [lon, lat]]`